A Weekend in Alpbachtal, Austria: The Prettiest Valley You Ever Did See!

 Even with the e-bike helping us conquer steep slopes, we were starting to feel a little bit tired and hungry, so this place came at just the right time.
 I still can’t believe some people hiked all the way to this restaurant!

-Eating at Farmkehr Alm, a restaurant in the mountains in Tyrol
+Eating at Farmkehr Alm a restaurant in the mountains in Tyrol with an outdoor seating area featuring plenty of rustic charm in Austria

 Of course, when in Tyrol, we had to order some local specialties!
 I went for the Tiroler Speckknödel, which is a boiled bread and bacon dumpling served in a light broth, and Sam went for a sausage that was the size of his forearm!